Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 Looking down on Padang-Padang Thomas Beach from staircase in Uluwatu, Bali, Indonesia

-If the tide is high in the morning, start your day at Thomas Beach (aka the real Padang-Padang Beach).
-Take the steep, uneven steps from the clifftop to the sandy stretch of shore.
-Rent a beach chair and umbrella for the day and soak in the salty sea air.
+Start your day at Thomas Beach (aka the real Padang-Padang Beach).
+Take the steep, uneven steps down to the sandy stretch of shore.
+Rent an umbrella and chair and soak in the salty sea air.

-Walk to the far east end of the beach and climb over the boulders to find the small temple.
-If the tide is receding, explore the west end of the beach and go beyond the large rock to discover a hidden beach and cave.
+If you’re up for a stroll, go to the far east end of the beach and climb over the rocks to find the small temple.
+Depending on the tide, you can also explore to the west and discover a hidden beach and cave.

 Local fisherman with net at Suluban Beach in Uluwatu, Bali, Indonesia